vserova/book/pages/ch_app.md

 Servers are called SUPPRESSED when they are 100% penalized (see server penalties below); while RESERVED is a special state that LBSMD maintains.
 100% penalty makes an entry not only unavailable for regular use (same as RESERVED) but also assumes some maintenance work in progress (so that any underlying state changes will not be announced immediately but only when the entry goes out of the 100% penalized state, if any state change still remains).
 On the other hand and from the client perspective, RESERVED and SUPPRESSED may look identical.

-<span class="nctnt highlight">Note:</span> The check script operation is complementary to setting a penalty prior to doing any disruptive changes in production.
+*Note:* The check script operation is complementary to setting a penalty prior to doing any disruptive changes in production.
 In other words, the script is only reliable as long as the service is expected to work.
 If there is any scheduled maintenance, it should be communicated to LBSMD via a penalty rather than by an assumption that the failing script will do the job of bringing the service to the down state and excluding it from LB.

 ##### Server Descriptor Specification

-The <span class="nctnt ncbi-var">server\_descriptor</span>, also detailed in `connect/ncbi_server_info.h` (<http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/connect/ncbi_server_info.h>), consists of the following fields:
+The `server_descriptor`, also detailed in `connect/ncbi_server_info.h` (<http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/connect/ncbi_server_info.h>), consists of the following fields:

-<span class="nctnt ncbi-code">server\_type [host][:port] [arguments] [flags]</span>
+`server_type [host][:port] [arguments] [flags]`

 where:

--   <span class="nctnt ncbi-var">server\_type</span> is one of the following keywords ([more info](ch_conn.html#ch_conn.service_connector)):
+-   `server_type` is one of the following keywords ([more info](ch_conn.html#ch_conn.service_connector)):

-    -   <span class="nctnt ncbi-type">NCBID</span> for servers launched by ncbid.cgi
+    -   `NCBID` for servers launched by ncbid.cgi

-    -   <span class="nctnt ncbi-type">STANDALONE</span> for standalone servers listening to incoming connections on dedicated ports
+    -   `STANDALONE` for standalone servers listening to incoming connections on dedicated ports

-    -   <span class="nctnt ncbi-type">HTTP\_GET</span> for servers, which are the CGI programs accepting only the GET request method
+    -   `HTTP_GET` for servers, which are the CGI programs accepting only the GET request method

-    -   <span class="nctnt ncbi-type">HTTP\_POST</span> for servers, which are the CGI programs accepting only the POST request method
+    -   `HTTP_POST` for servers, which are the CGI programs accepting only the POST request method

-    -   <span class="nctnt ncbi-type">HTTP</span> for servers, which are the CGI programs accepting either GET or POST request methods
+    -   `HTTP` for servers, which are the CGI programs accepting either GET or POST request methods

-    -   <span class="nctnt ncbi-type">DNS</span> for introduction of a name (fake service), which can be used later in load-balancing for domain name resolution
+    -   `DNS` for introduction of a name (fake service), which can be used later in load-balancing for domain name resolution

-    -   <span class="nctnt ncbi-type">NAMEHOLD</span> for declaration of service names that cannot be defined in any other configuration files except for the current configuration file. <span class="nctnt highlight">Note:</span> The FIREWALL server specification may not be used in a configuration file (i.e., may neither be declared as services nor as service name holders).
+    -   `NAMEHOLD` for declaration of service names that cannot be defined in any other configuration files except for the current configuration file. *Note:* The FIREWALL server specification may not be used in a configuration file (i.e., may neither be declared as services nor as service name holders).

--   both <span class="nctnt ncbi-var">host</span> and <span class="nctnt ncbi-var">port</span> parameters are optional.
-Defaults are local host and port 80, except for <span class="nctnt ncbi-type">STANDALONE</span> and <span class="nctnt ncbi-type">DNS</span> servers, which do not have a default port value.
+-   both `host` and `port` parameters are optional.
+Defaults are local host and port 80, except for `STANDALONE` and `DNS` servers, which do not have a default port value.
 If host is specified (by either of the following: keyword localhost, localhost IP address 127.0.0.1, real host name, or IP address) then the described server is not a subject for variable load balancing but is a static server.
 Such server always has a constant rate, independent of any host load.

--   <span class="nctnt ncbi-var">arguments</span> are required for HTTP\* servers and must specify the local part of the URL of the CGI program and, optionally, parameters such as `/somepath/somecgi.cgi?param1&param2=value2&param3=value3`.
+-   `arguments` are required for HTTP\* servers and must specify the local part of the URL of the CGI program and, optionally, parameters such as `/somepath/somecgi.cgi?param1&param2=value2&param3=value3`.
 If no parameters are to be supplied, then the question mark (?) must be omitted, too.
-For <span class="nctnt ncbi-app">NCBID</span> servers, arguments are parameters to pass to the server and are formed as arguments for CGI programs, i.e., param1&param2&param3=value.
-As a special rule, '' (two single quotes) may be used to denote an empty argument for the <span class="nctnt ncbi-app">NCBID</span> server. <span class="nctnt ncbi-type">STANDALONE</span> and <span class="nctnt ncbi-type">DNS</span> servers do not take any <span class="nctnt ncbi-var">arguments</span>.
+For **NCBID** servers, arguments are parameters to pass to the server and are formed as arguments for CGI programs, i.e., param1&param2&param3=value.
+As a special rule, '' (two single quotes) may be used to denote an empty argument for the **NCBID** server. `STANDALONE` and `DNS` servers do not take any `arguments`.

--   <span class="nctnt ncbi-var">flags</span> can come in any order (but no more than one instance of a flag is allowed) and essentially are the optional modifiers of values used by default.
+-   `flags` can come in any order (but no more than one instance of a flag is allowed) and essentially are the optional modifiers of values used by default.
 The following flags are recognized (see [ncbi\_server\_info.h](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/connect/ncbi_server_info.h)):

     -   load calculation keyword:

-        -   <span class="nctnt ncbi-type">Blast</span> to use special algorithm for rate calculation acceptable for BLAST (<http://www.ncbi.nlm.nih.gov/blast/Blast.cgi>) applications.
+        -   `Blast` to use special algorithm for rate calculation acceptable for BLAST (<http://www.ncbi.nlm.nih.gov/blast/Blast.cgi>) applications.
 The algorithm uses instant values of the host load and thus is less conservative and more reactive than the ordinary one.

-        -   <span class="nctnt ncbi-type">Regular</span> to use an ordinary rate calculation (default, and the only load calculation option allowed for static servers).
+        -   `Regular` to use an ordinary rate calculation (default, and the only load calculation option allowed for static servers).

-    -   Either of these keywords may be suffixed with “Inter”, such as to form <span class="nctnt ncbi-type">RegularInter</span>, making the entry to cross the current zone boundary, and being available outside its zone.
+    -   Either of these keywords may be suffixed with “Inter”, such as to form `RegularInter`, making the entry to cross the current zone boundary, and being available outside its zone.

 -   base rate: